 It is not mandatory for Texas employers to carry workman’s comp insurance, meaning some individuals are covered while others are not.
 A Fort Worth work injury attorney from The Queenan Law Firm can determine whether you are entitled to workers’ compensation benefits – and, if you are ineligible, can help you explore alternate ways to pursue financial compensation.

 For example, if you cannot obtain workers’ comp benefits, it may be possible to sue your employer as an alternative.
 However, your success is contingent on many variables.
 One of the most important is your ability to show that your employer was negligent, meaning your employer failed to meet basic, reasonable standards of care and worker safety.

-In some situations, it may be possible to sue a third party other than your employer, depending on that party’s role in your injuries.
+Workers’ compensation rules typically bar workers from suing their employers, but this does not stop lawsuits against third parties.
 For instance, if your injuries were caused or exacerbated by defective safety equipment, it may be possible to sue the company that sold or manufactured the faulty gear.

 Fort Worth, TX Work Accident Lawyers

 You have worked hard all your life, yet you were injured through no fault of your own.
 You deserve an attorney who will fight just as hard on your behalf.